anton-jeran/MULTI-AUDIODEC/README.md

-# MULTI-AUDIODEC: BINAURAL HIGH-FIDELITY NEURAL AUDIO CODEC FOR OVERLAPPED SPEECH
+# M3-AUDIODEC: MULTI-CHANNEL MULTI-TALKER MULTI-SPATIAL NEURAL AUDIO CODEC

 This is the official implementation of our binaural neural audio codec architecure of single-speaker speech signal and two-speaker overlapped speech signal.
-Our **MULTI-AUDIODEC** architecture is developed based on [**AUDIODEC**](https://github.com/facebookresearch/AudioDec) repository.
+Our **M3-AUDIODEC** architecture is developed based on [**AUDIODEC**](https://github.com/facebookresearch/AudioDec) repository.
 Therefore our work is licensed under [**Creative Commons Attribution-NonCommercial 4.0 International License**](https://creativecommons.org/licenses/by-nc/4.0/).
 When you use this repository, please consider citing our work and  [**AUDIODEC**](https://github.com/facebookresearch/AudioDec).

-The audio demos of MULTI-AUDIODEC are available [**here**](https://anton-jeran.github.io/MAD/).
+The audio demos of M3-AUDIODEC are available [**here**](https://anton-jeran.github.io/MAD/).

 # Requirements